 The Partnership will work together to carry out the following actions and strategies to achieve the Toxic Contaminants Policy and Prevention goal.
-These approaches seek to address the factors affecting our ability to meet the goal and the gaps identified above.
-In addition, partner efforts to address toxic contaminants other than PCBs will be reflected in the biennial work plan and future iterations of this strategy.
+These approaches seek to address and be considerate of the factors affecting our ability to meet the goal and the gaps identified above.

-The TCW's primary objective is to develop a management approach that adds value to the ongoing work of jurisdiction, federal, and local entities with respect to PCB controls and reductions.
-In keeping with the Chesapeake Bay Program Partnership's (the Partnership) mission, the TCW will look for opportunities to accelerate, enable and continually improve the management actions described above, finding synergies and opportunities to share information across the partnership about what approaches are most cost effective (including based on information from other watershed programs).
+The TCW's objective is to develop a management approach that adds value to the ongoing work of jurisdiction, federal, and local entities with respect to PCB controls and reductions.
+In keeping with the Chesapeake Bay Program Partnership's (the Partnership) mission, the TCW will look for opportunities to accelerate, enable and continually improve the management actions described above, finding synergies and opportunities to share information across the Partnership about what approaches are most cost effective (including based on information from other watershed programs).

 The management approach described below identifies near term actions that are directly focused on management actions to reduce PCBs as well as the continuation of data synthesis and analysis to enhance future decisions on how the Partnership can enhance existing efforts.
-A key objective in the management approach is to seek out innovation and develop new commitments and stakeholder partnerships that will work to reduce PCBs within regulatory programs and across voluntary programs and to engage diverse communities in these efforts.
+A key objective in the management approach is to seek out innovation and develop new commitments and stakeholder involvement that will work to reduce PCBs within regulatory programs and across voluntary programs and to engage diverse communities in these efforts.